-The Trust and the Adviser have filed an exemptive application with the SEC that if granted, would permit the Adviser, with the Board's approval, to enter into sub-advisory agreements with one or more sub-advisers without obtaining shareholder approval.
-The exemptive order would permit the Adviser, subject to the approval of the Board, to replace sub-advisers or amend sub-advisory agreements, including fees, without shareholder approval if the Adviser and the Board believe such action will benefit the Fund and its shareholders.
+The Trust and the adviser have filed an exemptive application with the SEC that if granted, would permit the adviser, with Board approval, to enter into sub-advisory agreements with one or more sub-advisers without obtaining shareholder approval.
+The exemptive order would permit the adviser, subject to the approval of the Board, to replace sub-advisers or amend sub-advisory agreements, including fees, without shareholder approval if the adviser and the Board believe such action will benefit the Fund and its shareholders.